 (We understand that sometimes there may be exceptional reasons behind these things and parents can explain these to the class teacher)

 He or she misses out on the agreed time and then joins their group.
-Serious incidents would mean staying for a whole hour with a teacher.
+Serious incidents would mean staying for the whole session with a teacher.
 Children can “buy back” time by being particularly good or doing exceptional work.

 Friday after lunch.

 Starting after half term for 6 weeks then groups change.